 Adding a Dedicated Sanctions Check

-For compliance teams that need an explicit, documented sanctions screening step - separate from the broader risk analysis - add a standalone Sanctions & Blacklist Check as a fast pre-filter:
+For compliance teams that need an explicit, documented sanctions screening step - separate from the broader risk analysis - add a standalone Sanctions & Blacklist Check as a fast pre-filter:- Creating a separate audit record specifically for sanctions compliance

 - Fast pre-filtering before more expensive checks